Red in the Face: Plot

-It's Thursday and the members of Sterling Cooper have weekend plans.
-Roger's wife and daughter are going out of town so he tries to go away with Joan, but she already has plans.
+It's Thursday, and the staff of Sterling Cooper have weekend plans.
+Roger's wife and daughter are going out of town, so he tries to go away with Joan, but she already has plans.
 Peggy, who has been gaining weight, is going to work on copy for Belle Jolie.
-Pete (whom Roger calls "Paul" to annoy him) is taken aback to learn that Peggy is working on copy, and assumes it must be a woman-related account, such as sanitary napkins.
+Pete is taken aback to learn that Peggy is working on copy and assumes it must be a woman-related account, such as sanitary napkins.
 He offers to take a look at her copy, untruthfully claiming copywriters have him do it all the time.
 Flattered, she agrees.

-Roger, lonely, insists Don go out drinking with him, and Roger flirts with some women at the bar, musing that girls lose their glow when they turn 30.
-He then discovers the young women aren't looking at him but Don.
+Roger, feeling lonely, insists Don go out drinking with him.
+Roger flirts with some women at the bar, musing that girls lose their glow when they turn 30.
+He then discovers the young women aren't looking at him, but at Don.
 Roger invites himself to dinner with Don and Betty, with Betty skipping her entrée so that Roger can eat it.
 After dinner, Roger drunkenly makes a move on Betty when Don leaves the room.
-After Don returns, Roger leaves, and Don angrily turns on Betty and says she was leading Roger on by being talkative at dinner.
-Don calls her "a little girl", echoing Betty's psychiatrist earlier in the episode, who has paternalistically been sharing everything said in Betty's sessions with Don.
-He commented of Betty that "basically, we're dealing with the emotions of a child".
+After Don returns, Roger leaves; Don angrily turns on Betty and says she was leading Roger on by being talkative at dinner.
+Don calls her "a little girl," echoing Betty's therapist, who has paternalistically been sharing everything said in her sessions with Don.
 The next day, Roger attempts to apologize to Don, but Don feigns ignorance.